root-foundation/root/README.md

 A new economic system will emerge upon personal tokens.
 All investing will happen within this system.
 From the personal token, we can derive: ai tokens, human tokens, etc. Similarly, from the network token, we can derive: company tokens, country tokens (e.g. “USAToken”) and various other sub-network tokens.
 A rich ecosystem of products and services will emerge upon this tokenized framework.

-In effect, personal tokens will eat the world, unite humanity through UBE, and unlock its potential by democratizing opportunity.[a][b]
+In effect, personal tokens will eat the world, unite humanity through UBE, and unlock its potential by democratizing opportunity.

 But, this new economic system alone will not enable us to fulfill our mission to unite humanity and unlock its potential.
 Our economic system is a part of a much larger system that we must shape in order to be able to fully achieve our mission.
 In order to understand this larger system, we must start with a more fundamental worldview.